tendermint/tendermint/docs/architecture/adr-015-symmetric-crypto.md

 Then we call the AEAD's decrypt method on the provided nonce/ciphertext.

 `RegisterSymmetric` allows a downstream user to add their own desired AEAD to the symmetric package.
+It will error if the AEAD name is already registered.
+This prevents a malicious import from modifying / nullifying an AEAD at runtime.

 ## Implementation strategy